StefanMaron/vscode-allint/README.md

 - `allint.checkcommit` - check code for COMMIT.
 - `allint.checkhungariannotation` - check code for hungarian notation.
 - `allint.hungariannotationoptions` - defines Hungarian Notation options.
+- `allint.maxnumberoffunctionlines` - The limit how many lines a function should have.
+Blank lines and comments are not taken into account.
+Set to 0 to deactivate.

 ## Hungarian Notation Options